nathanmentley/RemoteCongress/README.md

 ### Using RemoteCongress.Client to programmically interact with the platform

-You can use the client assembly project to build tools in any .net language to fetch and create votes using this platform using code.
+You can use the client assembly project to build tools in any dotnet language to fetch and create votes using this platform using code.

 Right now there isn't much documentation outside of code, but for an example you should be able to look at:
     examples/RemoteCongress.Example/Program.cs